Defence against adversarial attacks using classical and quantum-enhanced Boltzmann machines: Minimizing free energy

 \subsection{Quantum-enhanced sampling}

-A powerful realization that has arisen with the recent advent of analog quantum computers is that many algorithms which had an inspiration on the dynamics of physical processes and that simulated or approximated those physical processes can now be readily implemented in analog computers, without approximations.
+A powerful realization that has arisen with the recent advent of analog quantum computers is that many algorithms which had an inspiration in the dynamics of physical processes and that simulated or approximated those physical processes can now be readily implemented in analog computers, without approximations.
 In the context of the NP-complete problem of computing the negative phase of a Boltzmann machine, many state-of-the-art methods have inspiration from physics, such as simulated annealing~\cite{SimulatedAnnealing} or parallel tempering~\cite{ParallelTempering}.
 Now it is possible not just to simulate these dynamics, but to prepare a physical system in the particular desired state and measure or sample it directly in order to compute $\langle\cdot\rangle_\text{model}$.
+It is well known that more accurate approximations of the negative phase give rise to improvements in terms of model quality and training time~\cite{tieleman2008training,SpinGlassControl}.
+Thus, it is reasonable to expect that the direct access to model samples from measuring a physical system results in higher-quality models that, from the perspective of adversarial attacks, are more robust than models that are trained using classical heuristics.
+Alternatively, one can reasonably expect to match the robustness of models trained using classical heuristics in fewer training cycles by using analog sampling methods.

-In the early training stage of a Boltzmann machine, the Markov chains used in many heuristics for approximating the log-likelihood gradient may behave as expected because the weights are usually initialized as small values.
-At later stages, it becomes harder to keep the chains near their stationary distributions~\cite{salak2012}.
+In the early training stage of a Boltzmann machine, the Markov chains used in many heuristics for approximating the log-likelihood gradient may behave as expected because the weights are usually initialized as small values, which means that the Markov chains just need to approximate samples drawn from distributions close to thermal noise.
+At later stages, however, it becomes harder to keep the chains near their stationary distributions~\cite{salak2012}.
 It is now possible, however, to prepare systems in the stationary distribution directly, instead of approximating it.
 The D-Wave quantum annealer is a physical device that has a working mechanism similar to simulated annealing~\cite{lanting2014entanglement}.
 In addition to using the thermal fluctuations inherent to any physical system, quantum annealing (QA) further explores the search space by exploiting quantum fluctuations.
 Studies have shown that large-scale quantum annealers such as those exemplified by the D-Wave quantum computers can offer significant speedups for certain problem classes~\cite{denchev2016what}.